lingtalfi/Light/doc/api/Ling/Light/ServiceContainer/LightDummyServiceContainer/all.md

 [Back to the Ling\Light\ServiceContainer\LightDummyServiceContainer class](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/ServiceContainer/LightDummyServiceContainer.md)

-LightDummyServiceContainer::get
+LightDummyServiceContainer::all
 ================

-LightDummyServiceContainer::get — Returns the service which name is given.
+LightDummyServiceContainer::all — Returns the list of all service names for this instance.